 The low $69 annual fee for the Southwest Rapid Rewards Plus card is more than offset by the savings the card delivers.
 Nevertheless, Southwest offers higher-tier cards with more generous bonus offers and a faster track to A-list status.

 I’m strongly considering signing up for the Southwest® Rapid Rewards® Performance Business Credit Card, which offers an 80,000-point sign-up bonus (after spending $5,000 on purchases in the first three months) and 9,000 anniversary points each year.
-Both the Performance Business card and the Southwest Rapid Rewards® Priority Credit Card extend four upgraded boardings each year.
+Both the Performance Business card and the Southwest Rapid Rewards® Priority Credit Card extend four upgraded boardings each year, as well.

 The bottom line